zios/unity-guiskin-editor/README.md

 Bugs should be discussed/reported <a href="https://github.com/zios/unity-guiskin-editor/issues">here</a>.

 <h2>Contact <sup><em>(How can I reach you?)</em></sup></h2>
-If you'd like to make a direct inquiry regarding my work or if you just want a friendly conversation, you can find me idling in the [Game Dev League](https://discordapp.com/invite/0TYNJfCU4De7YIk8) Discord server under the alias Bradical.
+If you'd like to make a direct inquiry regarding my work or if you just want a friendly conversation, you can find me idling in the <a href="https://discordapp.com/invite/0TYNJfCU4De7YIk8">Game Dev League</a> Discord server under the alias Bradical.
 Failing that, I'm also reachable via email at bradsmithee@gmail.com

 <h2>Preview <sup><em>(What does it look like?)</em></sup></h2>
 Performance Comparison